 Programs are facilitated by a small team of artists who work together to create playful, supportive and imaginative performance spaces for young people.

-Allison Wiltshire (she/her) is a writer, director and dramaturg from Naarm/Melbourne, with an extensive career across Australian and international performance scenes.
+• Allison Wiltshire (she/her) is the Artistic Director of UNDERARTS and a writer, director and dramaturg from Naarm/Melbourne, with an extensive career across Australian and international performance scenes.

 In 2016, Allison relocated to Berlin, where she immersed herself in the city’s independent theatre and dance scene.
-She worked as a writer, director and dramaturg with artists including Jeremy Wade, Olympia Bukakis and Maika Knoblich, with projects presented across Europe at venues and festivals including HAU Hebbel am Ufer, Gessnerallee, Ujazdowski Castle Centre for Contemporary Art, UferStudios, Sophiensaele, Berliner Festspiele and Mousonturm.
+She worked as a writer, director and dramaturg with artists including Jeremy Wade, Olympia Bukakis and Maika Knoblich, with projects presented across Europe at venues and festivals including HAU Hebbel am Ufer, Gessnerallee, Ujazdowski Castle Centre for Contemporary Art, Uferstudios, Sophiensæle, Berliner Festspiele and Mousonturm.

-Allison returned to Melbourne in 2023 with her partner and three young children, and now focuses on creating ambitious, inclusive performance-making with children and young people.
-She holds a Bachelor of Creative Arts (University of Melbourne) and is currently undertaking a Master of Creative Arts Therapy (Drama Therapy).
+Allison returned to Melbourne in 2023 with her partner and three young children, and now focuses on creating ambitious, inclusive performance-making experiences with children and young people.
+She holds a Bachelor of Creative Arts from the University of Melbourne and is currently undertaking a Master of Creative Arts Therapy (Drama Therapy) at the VCA.

 They’ve been a dramaturg on: Burning (by Amy Sole), Trash Pop Butterflies Dance Dance Paradise (by Maki Morita), Numa & Karl: The Extraordinary Man That He Was (by Em Chandler), Meet My Granddies (La Mama Seniors Festival 2023), Shhh (by Clare Barron, directed by Emma Valente Red Stitch Actors Theatre 2023) & Transmission (Perth Institute of Contemporary Arts, 2020).